 UV resistance and flexibility pass -60 degrees Celsius

-EPDM membrane offers two installation options; one being its application with a bonding adhesive and the other—loosely laying the material and then covering it with a ballast weight.
+EPDM membrane offers two installation options; one is its application with a bonding adhesive and the other—loosely laying the material and then covering it with a ballast weight.
 The second option offers a cleaner installation and eliminates the need to use traditional and heavy roofing equipment.
-Moreover, membrane sheets can be up to 10,000 square feet large, making EPDM roofing much faster to install than conventional modified bitumen or built up systems.
+Moreover, membrane sheets can be up to 10,000 square feet large, making EPDM roofing much faster to install than conventional modified bitumen or built-up systems.

 Like most other roofing materials, EDPM rubber has varying levels of longevity, which significantly depend on the surrounding environment.
 Important factors to consider include, but are not limited to the amount of foot traffic on the roof, the type of a building to which it belongs as well as its tendency to collect and retain water after the rain, which is largely reliant on the natural speed of evaporation.
 Generally, the lifespan of an EPDM roof ranges from 12 to 25 years.